 The mission for our camp is to build on the confidence, resiliency, and empowerment of youth in our community through mentorship, skill-building, and creative activities.
-Our programming is crafted and led by trans/gender diverse folks, with support from mental health professionals, school counselors, social workers, wellness clinicians, teachers, peer support specialists, and Camp Talahi staff.
+Our programming is crafted and led by trans/gender diverse folks, with support from mental health professionals, school counselors, social workers, wellness clinicians, teachers, artists, peer support specialists, and the excellent Camp Talahi staff.

 Workshops include building on relationship skills, boundary setting, and confidence in interpersonal interactions.
 We focus on positive coping skills, stress management, and health & wellness.

 We create opportunities for mindfulness and meditative self-reflection.
 We create a safe, affirming environment for youth to share their stories and make new friends in our community.

 Transcend the Binary leads the programming for the annual trans/gender diverse teen camp, in collaboration with the Camp Talahi Retreat & Nature Center Nature (an accredited youth camp/nonprofit).
 The programming is developed by trans/gender diverse young adults, peer counselors, peer advocates, social workers, and wellness workers to create a one-of-a-kind experience.